Juwono136/Lab-Assignment-Responsive-Portfolio-Web/README.md

 This portfolio is designed for:

-- ✅Potential employers or recruiters
+- [✅] Potential employers or recruiters
-- Freelance clients
-- Academic supervisors
-- General public

   > _Note: If you don't have a portfolio yet, please add a fake/sample portfolio first._